aminjafarzade/Diffusion_Synchronization/README.md

 ## Setup

-Use the same environment as in [diffusion_distillation 4](https://github.com/aminjafarzade/diffusion_distillation).
+Use the same environment as in [diffusion_distillation](https://github.com/aminjafarzade/diffusion_distillation).

 <!-- ## Task 0: Introduction